By William Hill

 Aside from securing mainstream superstardom through high profile world-title fights at Wembley Stadium, Joshua held three of the four recognised heavyweight title belts for over three years (2016-2019), before his defeat to Andy Ruiz Jr. in New York in June 2019.

-Despite the loss, he’ll have a chance to reclaim it all in the rematch on December 7 in Saudi Arabia, and a chance to catapult his name back to the top of the heavyweight division.
+Despite the loss, Joshua bounced back to reclaim his belts with victory in the rematch against Ruiz Jr. in December 2019 in Saudi Arabia to catapult his name back to the top of the heavyweight division.
+Joshua is next due to fight Kubrat Pulev, though a potential all-British mega fight with Tyson Fury awaits after that.

 Josh Warrington became a household name in 2018, winning a world title and defeating two great champions.

-His first fight of the year was long-time IBF featherweight champion Lee Selby, who had no doubt in his mind he would beat Warrington, to the extent that the fight was agreed on away from home: Leeds.
+His first fight of the year was long-time IBF featherweight champion Lee Selby, who had no doubt in his mind he would beat Warrington, to the extent that the fight was agreed on away from home in Leeds.

 Warrington’s undeniable support would help him get over the line in his next fight against Carl Frampton.
 Frampton had a lot to prove, and his attempt to regain the world title was valiant, but Warrington’s relentless pressure would help him across the line once more.